 Take a trip out of Ljubljana

-Ljubljana is perfectly positioned in the middle of Slovenia, which makes it a great point of departure for a day trip.
-Why not see the fairy-tale like Lake Bled, the pretty coastal town of Piran or perhaps a trip to the Julian Alps?
-Slovenia has something for everyone and you’re bound to love it, no matter the time of the year!
+Why not see the fairy-tale-like Lake Bled, the pretty coastal town of Piran or perhaps one of the other best things to do in Slovenia?
+This country definitely has something for everyone and you’re bound to love it, no matter the time of the year!